nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User enters command to hide patients with specified conditions.
-2. idENTify displays the patient list without hidden patients.
+2. idENTify updates the patient and appointment list to exclude hidden patients.

     Use case ends.